All Episodes

 Maybe even weather weapons were being used here.

-An accident at a bridge and two natural disasters were reported on in such a way that you could create blame that could be assigned to the Biden administration and the globalists in the government as a whole.
+An accident at a bridge and two natural disasters were reported on in such a way that you could create blame that could be assigned to the Biden administration and the globalists and the government as a whole.

 But now Trump is in charge.

-They've gotten their way, and we see a big airline crash in basically the first week of Trump being in office.
+And one of the main areas that the right-wing media has agitated about this in terms of pilots and air traffic controllers, they've gotten their way, and we see a big airline crash in basically the first week of Trump being in office.

 In this situation, Alex has two choices.